slidersProfiles

 List Available Profiles

 Profiles are read from the database.
-List all available profiles with the Profiles API (master API key required):
+To list all available profiles, use the Profiles API (master API key required).
+See API Contract — Profiles for request/response format.

-Use the task or taskgroup API for research requests.
+Use the GL Open DeepResearch SDK (gl-odr-sdk) for research requests.
 Include the profile name in each request.

 Examples